diningphil/PyDGN/README.md

 PyDGN is GPL 3.0 licensed, as written in the LICENSE file.

 ## Troubleshooting
+As of 15th of August 2021, there is an [issue](https://discuss.pytorch.org/t/warning-leaking-caffe2-thread-pool-after-fork-function-pthreadpool/127559/2) with Pytorch 1.9.0 which impacts the CLI.
+Please update to the nightly version (Pytorch 1.10) to solve the issue.

+--

 If you get errors like ``/lib64/libstdc++.so.6: version `GLIBCXX_3.4.21' not found``:
 * make sure gcc 5.2.0 is installed: ``conda install -c anaconda libgcc=5.2.0``